 These last couple weeks, I've been working quietly on a major overhaul to our training curriculum--something I've been working on without fully realizing it for nearly 30 years!
 To celebrate getting our three core tracks nailed down, I decided to pull out and update this post from two years ago.
 It's also a fitting ending to the month of January...

-As we draw close to the end of January, and look back over the past month, it's easy to see we've talked a lot about goal-setting, planning, prioritization, and the like.
-If you participated in our ROCKET 2018 program, you may have even put together a strategic plan for the coming year, and have a strategy in place to implement it as well.
-You are ready and waiting to make the coming year, your best year yet!
+As we draw close to the end of January, and look back over the past month, it's easy to see we've talked a lot about goal-setting, planning, habits, and the like.
+And if you participated in this year's Rocket Goals program, you may have even put together a strategic plan for the coming year, and have a solid strategy in place to implement that plan.
+You are ready and waiting to make this coming year, your best year yet!

 But one thing more is needed: persistence.
 Persistence pays.

 I often illustrate the compounding power of persistence when talking about Scripture memorization.
 A person can go through a short course like our Survival Kit and memorize a handful of verses.
 They might even go through our entire discipleship track, and learn a few dozen.
 And however positive that experience might be--in the grand scheme of things, it amounts to little if you are not persistent.

 With persistence, a couple verses a week can easily become a hundred in a year.
 A thousand in ten years.
 And thousands more over the course of a lifetime.
 If fact, as memorization becomes easier--your pace can accelerate.
 And the collective impact of all those verses bouncing around in our brain together, creates a literal firestorm of life-changing insights.

 Fail to be consistent, however, and your memorization will soon slow to a crawl, and eventually stop.
 The few dozen verses you did learn will become rusty, have diminishing impact, and eventually fade away.
 All your hard work in learning them, will result in little or no lasting life transformation.